matplotlib/mplfinance/README.md

 [![Build Status](https://travis-ci.org/matplotlib/mpl-finance.svg?branch=master)](https://travis-ci.org/matplotlib/mpl-finance)

+# mplfinance (to replace mpl-finance sometime in 2020).

 ## Introduction
 My name is Daniel Goldfarb.
 Last month (November 2019) I became the maintainer of `matplotlib/mpl-finance`.
 This module consists of code extracted from the deprecated `matplotlib.finance` module along with a few examples of usage.
 The code has been mostly un-maintained for the past three years.